marcoaaz/chemistry_simplifier/README.md

 ## Issues and future work

-- This is a beta version that will soon be improved with user feedback
+- This version can be improved with user feedback
 - You are welcome to reach out and share your developing ideas with me.
 Under a scientific collaboration project, I could help you design, implement, and trial new Cube converter software options.
 - I had in mind:
   - Cloud implementation with more processing cores
-  - Trialling UMAP more extensively as it is also more computationally expensive to use a neighbour node graph model
 - Support for Mac OS and Linux

 ## Related papers